afollestad/aesthetic/README.md

     });
 ```

-`primaryColor()` returns an RxJava `Observable`. `.take(1)` here retrieves the latest value, and
+`primaryColor()` returns an RxJava `Observable<Integer>`. `take(1)` here retrieves the latest value, and
-automatically unsubscribes so you don't continue to receive updates to the primary color.
+automatically unsubscribes so you don't continue to receive updates when the primary color changes.

-If you were to leave `.take(1)` out, you need to manage the subscription.
+If you were to leave `take(1)` out, you need to manage the subscription.
 You will continue to receive
 updates every time the primary color is changed, until you unsubscribe.

 ```java